 It has been a while since Guédon (2008) noted that OA journals would probably be crossing the divide between peripheral science, where they started, and "core" or "mainstream" science.
 He argued that international scientific competition had gradually led to a two-tier communication system, the international acting as the main quality arbiter and national reflecting national politics and priorities.
 He emphasized that Garfield's Science Citation Index had "a strategic role in the present power structure of world science", reflecting the dominance of mainstream journals.
-However, peripheral journals improved their position with the launch of the Emerging Sources Citation Index (ESCI), which ensured important research to be visible in WoSCC, "even if it is not yet internationally recognized" (What is the Emerging

-Sources Citation Index?, 2020).
+However, peripheral journals improved their position with the launch of the Emerging Sources Citation Index (ESCI), which ensured important research to be visible in WoSCC, "even if it is not yet internationally recognized" (What is the Emerging Sources Citation Index?, 2020).
 For example, ESCI covers more than 50% of all Croatian journals indexed in WoSCC.

 Kieńć (2017) reported that authors from scientific periphery published in OA journals more often than authors from core countries, 46% vs 20% of papers, respectively, to be more exact.
-Archambault et al. (2013) found that publishing in gold OA journals was much more common in eastern Europe and proposed that it was because they preferred publishing in languages other than English.
+Archambault et al. (2013) found that publishing in gold OA journals was much more common in eastern Europe and hypothesized that it was because gold journals more frequently allow publishing in languages other than English.
 Croatia, however, does not fit that profile - most Croatian scientific journals, especially in the STEM fields, are published in English (Pulišelić & Petrak, 2006).

-About 180 scientific and technical journals in Croatia are currently supported by public funds.
+About 180 scientific and technical journals in Croatia were supported by public funds in 2017.
 Their publishers are mainly not-for-profit organisations (universities, research institutes, learned societies) under the patronage of the Croatian Ministry of Science & Education (MSE).
-Among the MSE's most important criteria for subsidising a journal is that it is being indexed by at least one international bibliographic database and that it provides open access to complete journal's content on the Hrčak repository portal (Republika Hrvatska, Ministarstvo znanosti i obrazovanja, 2018).
+Among the MSE's most important criteria for subsidising a journal is that it is being indexed by at least one international bibliographic database and that it provides open access to complete journal's content on the Hrčak repository portal (Ministarstvo znanosti i obrazovanja, 2018).
 Hrčak was launched in 2006 as an outlet for journals not having infrastructure for e-publishing and an interface for free access to all journal content (Stojanovski et al., 2009).
-As a platform Hrčak gave Croatian scientific journals better international bibliographic databases.
+As a platform Hrčak gave Croatian scientific journals better international visibility, which eventually increased the number of Croatian journals indexed in relevant international bibliographic databases.
 In 2007, Web of Science databases indexed only 16 Croatian scientific journals; in 2011, they indexed 61 (Macan et al., 2012), and their current number is 124 (Web of Science Master Journal List.
 Web of Science Master Journal List, 2020).
 In the meanwhile, again mainly because of Hrčak requirements, Croatian journals upgraded their editorial practices, which was the other main reason why so many are indexed in international bibliographic databases.